HMAC Authentication in ASP.NET Core Web API

 Step 2: Message Preparation by Client

-The client prepares the data for HMAC generation.
-This includes:
+The client prepares the data used for generating the HMAC.
+This data includes:

-• Secret Key: A shared secret key known only to the client and server.
-This is used to ensure the authenticity of the request.
+• Secret Key: Shared secret key known only to client and server.

-• Nonce: A random value used once to ensure that each request is unique.
+• Nonce: A unique random value generated for every request to ensure uniqueness.
 It is used to prevent duplicate requests from being accepted.

 These components are used in the HMAC algorithm to create a secure hash that will be sent to the server along with the actual message.